Schoolhouse Birdhouse

 Building the Schoolhouse Birdhouse

-This schoolhouse birdhouse features a cupola on top.
-I put a small bell (purchased from a craft store) in the cupola of the birdhouse I built, but it isn't required.
+This birdhouse can be built from one or two 1x6 fence boards (depending on how you cut the various pieces).
+All the birdhouses on mycarpentry.com use western red cedar, but other species of wood that are naturally resistant to decay are acceptable.
+This schoolhouse birdhouse features a Cupola on top of the main roof, with a small bell (purchased from a craft store) mounted inside.
 It also has a clean-out door that hinges on two screws at the top-right of the front and back panels (see diagrams).
 There's a facade attached to the front panel, with a 1 1/4" entry hole.

 Note: I used a combination of 16 gauge x 2" and 1" air nails to build my birdhouses, which requires a compressor and nail gun, but if you don't have that equipment, you can use small galvanized screws or nails to attach the pieces of your birdhouse.